 Like many other colonial settlers, Puritans were often dismissive or hostile to the pleasures and leisure activities of others outside their realm.
-Likewise, many white colonizers were indifferent to the suffering of other groups, whether native Americans, Catholics, or slaves.
-Since 1619, when the first documented shipment of slaves arrived in the Jamestown, Virginia colony, African-Americans had scant opportunities for leisure or the the full freedom of religious expression.
-Slaves who toiled in the rice paddies of South Carolina, the tobacco plantations of Virginia, or the docks of New York City, lived under incomparable miseries.
+Likewise, many white colonizers were indifferent to the suffering of other groups, whether Native Americans, Catholics, or slaves.
+Since 1619, when the first documented shipment of slaves arrived in the Jamestown, Virginia colony, African-Americans had scant opportunities for leisure or the full freedom of religious expression.
+Slaves, who toiled in the rice paddies of South Carolina, the tobacco plantations of Virginia, or the docks of New York City, lived under incomparable miseries.
 For the enslaved, notes Ira Berlin, “the notion of a world purged of slavery was simply unimaginable.”

-For slaves, there were few breaks from forced labor and grim realities.
+Slaves had few breaks from forced labor and grim realities.
 A 1713 letter from South Carolina clergy to the London secretary of the Society for the Propagation of the Gospel observed with dissatisfaction that “There are many planters who, to free themselves from the trouble of feeding and clothing their slaves allow them one day in the week to clear ground, and plant for themselves as much as will clothe and subsist them and their families.”
 Some masters gave their slaves Saturday and others Sunday to do so.
 But certain African religious traditions/cultural survivals persisted, even under these harsh conditions.
-Religious services with lively music, sometimes conducted in secret and away from plantations, persisted across the South, and especially in the 19th century.
+Religious services with dynamic music, sometimes conducted in secret and away from plantations, persisted across the South, and especially in the 19th century.
 A dance and singing session called the “ring shout” became a part of black Christian church worship.
 It featured counterclockwise dancing of participants, call-and-response chants, and rhythm created with sticks, hand clapping or feet stomping.
 This kind of “stepping” was a common element in Central and West Africa.

-Eighteenth-Century Revivals and Preaching
+18th-Century Revivals and Preaching

-African-Americans and plainfolk whites found new ways to participate in mass religious movements through revivals that spread through the colonies in the 1730s and 40s and then again in the early 19th century.
+African-Americans and plainfolk whites found new ways to participate in mass religious movements through revivals that spread through the colonies in the 1730s and 1740s, and then again in the early 19th century.
 Many historians refer to these as the first and second great awakenings, though these terms are somewhat contested.
 Earlier religious fairs, a mixing of holiday and holy day, had been commonplace in Presbyterian churches of Scotland and Ireland.
 These 17th and 18th century communion festivals were marked by sociability, large-scale communal worship, and preaching.
-The closely-related outdoor religious revivals that swept across the American colonies in the 18th century became some of the most important communal events of the era.
+The closely related outdoor religious revivals that swept across the American colonies in the 18th century became some of the most important communal events of the era (Figure 4).
 Attendees would listen to the dramatic sermons of preachers, repent of their sins, and partake in communion.

 <COMP: INSERT FIGURE 4 NEAR HERE>

-These heavily attended spectacles also brought to the fore what might be called some of America’s first celebrities.
+These heavily attended spectacles also brought to the fore what might be called America’s first celebrities.
 Well-known traveling preachers—including Gilbert Tennent, James Davenport, and Andrew Croswell—were among these.
 The promoters of this new, heightened spirituality denounced the staid, established ministry.
-They also emphasized the need for a converted ministry, extemporaneous preaching, and a more passionate style that drew massive, non-denominational crowds.
+They also emphasized the need for a converted ministry, extemporaneous preaching, and a more passionate style that could draw massive, non-denominational crowds.
 Most successful, and most famous, was the Anglican iterant George Whitefield.
-Though he suffered from crossed eyes and was a controversial figure for numerous more conservative clergy, Whitefield had a special knack for planning and promoting his outdoor services.
+Though he suffered from crossed eyes and was a controversial figure for numerous, more conservative clergy, Whitefield had a special knack for planning and promoting his outdoor services.